deathaplenty/OoS-MinimalSwordSlashes/Misc/Notes.md

 ## Vire
 Vire can be damaged with bombs.
-Good luck with that.
 Vire takes 5 bombs to go to bat stage.
 If you have good timing, it only takes one more bomb to kill both bats when they swoop down.
 6 bombs minimum, up to 4 mistakes